-Does this financial product have a sustainable investment objective?
-Yes No It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of 20% of sustainable investments in economic activities that qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy environmentally sustainable under the in economic activities that EU Taxonomy do not qualify as with an environmental objective in × environmentally economic activities that do not sustainable under the EU qualify as environmentally Taxonomy sustainable under the EU Taxonomy × with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: %
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, or Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment does not significantly harm Does this financial product have a sustainable investment objective? any environmental or social objective Yes No and that the investee companies follow It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of 20% of The EU Taxonomy sustainable investments in economic activities that system laid down in qualify as environmentally with an environmental objective in sustainable under the EU economic activities that qualify as Taxonomy establishing a list of environmentally sustainable under the in economic activities that EU Taxonomy economic activities. do not qualify as with an environmental objective in That Regulation does × environmentally not include a list of economic activities that do not sustainable under the EU socially sustainable qualify as environmentally economic activities.
+Taxonomy sustainable under the EU Taxonomy investments with an × with a social objective objective might be It will make a minimum of It promotes E/S characteristics, but will not Taxonomy or not. make any sustainable investments sustainable investments with a social objective: % investment means an investment in an economic activity provided that the is a classification environmentally practices.